Fikayomi31/C-practise/README.md

 12_time_table| print the 12 time table starting with 0
-0-isupper.c  | program to check for uppercase character with man isupper 0-isupper1.c | program to check for uppercase character without man isupper in the function
+0-isupper.c  | program to check for uppercase character with man isupper 0-isupper1.c | program to check for uppercase character without man isupper in the function _isdigit.c  | program to check for digit from 0 to 9 with man isdigit _isdigit1.c | program to check for digit 0 to 9 without using man isdigit